atgreen/cl-etcd/README.md

 `become-follower` methods when the node becomes the leader or follower respectively.

-Etcd will be configured for auto-TLS communication between peers, meaning that the inter-node traffic will be encrypted with self-signed certificates.
+Etcd is configured for auto-TLS communication between peers, meaning that the inter-node traffic will be encrypted with self-signed certificates.
 No form of authentication or encryption is currently performed between etcd and the client (the `cl-etcd` library code), however etcd is configured to only allow connections from localhost.